krisppurg/dimscord/README.md

  * Voice support will be added on later.

- Where is the documentation for the library?
-  * The docs will be out soon or later.

 ## How to install Dimscord:
 ### Step 1: Install Nim

  You can use [choosenim](https://github.com/dom96/choosenim) or you could download it from [Nim's website](https://nim-lang.org/install.html)

  ### Step 2: Install Dimscord
-Do `nimble install dimscord` or `git clone https://github.com/dexelon/dimscord`
+Do `nimble install dimscord` or `git clone https://github.com/krisppurg/dimscord`

-You will need at least Nim 0.1.0 to install dimscord
+You will need at least Nim 1.0.0 to install dimscord

  ### Step 3: Enjoy.
 Stay up-to-date with the latest Dimscord release and stuff.